Seele-N/seele-blockscout/README.md

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

-The Seele logo design and all related trademarks, trade names and service marks are the exclusive property of CRO Protocol Labs.
+The Seele logo design and all related trademarks, trade names and service marks are the exclusive property of Seelen.pro.
 All rights reserved.

-No adaption or use of any kind of any of our trademarks, trade names, service marks or copyrights is allowed without the express written permission of CRO Protocol Labs.
+No adaption or use of any kind of any of our trademarks, trade names, service marks or copyrights is allowed without the express written permission of Seelen.pro.

 ## BlockScout